dart-lang/site-www/src/_guides/language/language-tour.md

 | conditional                             | <code><em>expr1</em> ? <em>expr2</em> : <em>expr3</em></code>                                                                                                                                     | Right         |
 | cascade                                 | `..` &nbsp;&nbsp; `?..`                                                                                                                                                                           | Right         |
 | assignment                              | `=`    `*=`    `/=`    `+=`    `-=`    `&=`    `^=`    <em>etc.</em>                                                                                                                              | Right         |
 {:.table .table-striped}

 {{site.alert.warning}}
-  The operator precedence outlined here is only an approximation of the precedence and associativity given implicitly by Dart's grammar and should only be used as a helpful guide.
+  The previous table should only be used as a helpful guide.
+  The notion of operator precedence and associativity is an approximation of the truth found in the language grammar.
-  For definitive answers, consult the grammar in the [Dart language specification][].
+  You can find the authoritative behavior of Dart's operator relationships in the grammar defined in the [Dart language specification][].
 {{site.alert.end}}

 When you use operators, you create expressions.
 Here are some examples